NFL Rumors: Dwayne Haskins Wants Antonio Brown To Join The Washington Redskins

 As NBC Sports noted, Haskins is hoping that will be in Washington.
 The rookie quarterback responded to Brown’s Instagram post with a bit of online recruitment.

 “Letssss gooo bro.
-AB to DC” Haskins wrote.
+AB to DC,” Haskins wrote.

 As the report noted, the two had already worked out in the offseason and seem to have a strong connection.